ludius0/learn_language/README.md

-# physic-experiments
+# psimulations
-My experiments with physic simulations.
+My experiments with bunch of simulations.
 Feel free to browse it or use it.

 List of TO-DO: